Wage and Hour Division (WHD)

 - What happens to the back wage payments for former employees who cannot be located?

 1. How is PAID a win for employees?

 Employees deserve the wages they earn.
-When employers make mistakes, the PAID program helps employees receive their overtime and minimum wages as quickly as possible.
-The PAID program protects the employees’ rights and allows each employee to make the decision that is best for him or her.
+When employers make mistakes, PAID helps employees receive their overtime and minimum wages as quickly as possible.
+PAID protects the employees’ rights and allows each employee to make the decision that is best for him or her.
 Employees will receive 100% of the back wages paid, without having to pay any litigation expenses or attorneys’ fees.